plusnew/core/README.md

 import MainComponent from './MainComponent';

 /*
-  First parameter is the Component which you wish to be rendered, Second parameter are the renderOptions, with which you wish to modify the behaviour */ plusnew.render(<MainComponent />, {
+  First parameter is the Component which you want to be rendered, Second parameter are the renderOptions, with which you can modify the behaviour of the whole application */ plusnew.render(<MainComponent />, {
   driver: driver(document.body) // the driver function needs to know where the root is gonna be